amirjimdaniels/spelling-bee-cs380/README.md

 # spelling-bee-cs380
-Part of CS 380 - An implementation of the NYT spelling bee made for our group.
+Part of CS 380 - An implementation of the NYT spelling bee made for our group using Maven and openJFX.

+Our assignment thus far was only to create the repository

 ## Authors
 - [Alwin Bhogal](https://github.com/Alwin224)